Skip to content

 bash

-pnpm add @terse-ui/core @terse-ui/protos @terse-ui/atoms
+pnpm add @terse-ui/core @terse-ui/atoms @terse-ui/protos

 Your First Component